cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Intro/Intro.md

 ### ** Assignments **

-*   Students submit a brief explanation [no more than 1 page;] of (1) why they want to learn about public interest cybersecurity and (2) how they might apply their prior experience, skills, or past coursework to protect politically vulnerable organizations as defined in this report [https://cltc.berkeley.edu/defendingpvos/](https://cltc.berkeley.edu/defendingpvos/)
-*   Note: Students do not learn about the identities of partner organization until they have agreed to the Clinic Code of Conduct (see Module 2)
+*   Students submit a brief explanation [no more than 1 page;] of (1) why they want to learn about public interest cybersecurity and (2) how they might apply their prior experience, skills, or past coursework to protect politically vulnerable organizations as defined in this report [https://cltc.berkeley.edu/defendingpvos/](https://cltc.berkeley.edu/defendingpvos/) _(Note: Our students do not learn about the identity of their partner organization until they have agreed to the Clinic Code of Conduct (see Module 2))_